Baker, McGill-Toolen boys hold on to No. 1 rankings

-The Baker and McGill-Toolen boys teams held on to the top rankings in their respective classifications in this week’s Alabama Sports Writers Association prep basketball polls.
-Baker is the top-ranked team in Class 7A, while McGill holds the top spot in Class 6A.
-Cottage Hill Christian is ranked No. 2 in Class 3A boys and Spanish Fort is the No. 3-ranked team in Class 6A.
+The Baker and McGill-Toolen boys’ teams held on to their No. 1 rankings in this week’s Alabama Sports Writers Association prep basketball poll.
+The Baker boys are ranked No. 1 in Class 7A, while the McGill-Toolen boys are the top-ranked team in Class 6A.

-On the girls’ side, Davidson is ranked No. 2 in Class 7A and UMS-Wright is ranked No. 3 in Class 5A.
+Several other teams in the Lagniappe coverage area also retained their rankings in the poll.
+The list includes the Cottage Hill boys, ranked No. 2 in Class 3A; the UMS-Wright girls, ranked No. 2 in Class 5A; the Spanish Fort boys, ranked No. 3 in Class 6A; and the Davidson girls, ranked No. 3 in Class 7A.

-Other area teams are also ranked this week or received votes but did not earn enough points to claim a Top 10 spot.
-In boys’ play, Blount is ranked No. 10 in Class 6A, Williamson is No. 6 in Class 4A and St. Luke’s is No. 5 in Class 2A.
-In Class 7A girls, Fairhope is No. 7, Theodore is No. 8 and Foley is No. 10, giving teams in the Lagniappe coverage area four of the 10 7A slots.
-Gulf Shores is ranked No. 8 in Class 6A and McGill is ranked No. 10 while Baldwin County received votes.
-Williamson is the No. 5-ranked Class 4A team in the state and St. Luke’s received votes in Class 2A.
+Other local teams also ranked in girls’ play include Fairhope (No. 7), Theodore (No. 8) and Foley (No. 10) in Class 7A; Gulf Shores (No. 8) in Class 6A; Williamson (No. 5) in Class 4A and St. Luke’s (No. 9) in Class 2A.
+In the boys’ poll, UMS-Wright received votes in Class 5A, Williamson is ranked No. 5 in Class 4A and St. Luke’s is ranked No. 5 in Class 2A.

 This page is available to our subscribers.
 Join us right now to get the latest local news from local reporters for local readers.